 A thermal base layer will help protect you from them and also help maintain your body temperature without losing too much body heat.

 For your feet, these will take a pounding and you'll probably be wearing hiking or climbing boots most of the time.
-To that end, top quality walking socks are a must and consider seam free Toe Socks as a liner too as these will manage the sweat you produce from your feet and massively help to prevent blisters.
+To that end, top quality walking socks are a must and consider seam free Toe Socks or regular Liner Socks too as these will manage the sweat you produce from your feet and massively help to prevent blisters.

 The Climb: Day 1